-- We compete against many well-established companies that may have substantially greater financial and other resources, including personnel and research and development, and greater overall market share than us. - In some key product lines, our competitors may have lower production costs and higher profit margins than us, which may enable them to compete more aggressively in offering retail discounts, rebates and other promotional incentives. - Technological advancements, product improvements or effective advertising campaigns by competitors may weaken consumer demand for our products. - Consumer purchasing behavior may shift to distribution channels, including to online retailers, where we and our customers do not have a strong presence. - Consumer preferences may change to lower margin products or products other than those we market. - We may not be successful in the introduction, marketing and manufacture of any new products or product innovations or be able to develop and introduce, in a timely manner, innovations to our existing products that satisfy customer needs or achieve market acceptance.
+- We compete against many well-established companies that may have substantially greater financial and other resources, including personnel and research and development, and greater overall market share than us.

+- and greater overall market share than us.
+In some key product lines, our competitors may have lower production costs and higher profit margins than us, which may enable them to compete more aggressively in offering retail discounts, rebates and other promotional incentives.
+Technological advancements, product improvements or effective advertising campaigns by competitors may weaken consumer demand for our products.
+Consumer purchasing behavior may shift to distribution channels, including to online retailers, where we and our customers do not have a strong presence.
+Consumer preferences may change to lower margin products or products ofter than those we market.
+We may not be successful in the introduction, marketing and manufacture of any new products or products or products or be able to develop and introduce, in a timely manner, innovations to our existing products that satisfy customer needs or achieve market acceptance.